kwizeras/Sotaire-s-website/README.md

 **Author:** Sotaire Kwizera

-**Property rights:** The content of this website is free for use as long as you follow the conditions specified in the "Terms and Conditions" page
+**Property rights:** The content of this website is free for use for educational purposes only as long as you follow the conditions specified in the "Terms and Conditions" section.